joedono/House-of-Z/Locations/Southspark.md

 The metal refinery.
 The crashing and clanking of all the machinery almost always makes a song, but the employees never notice.
 They just bop and bounce to the rhythm.
 It makes them extremely efficient.

 ## Temple of Innovation
 Temple to Erathis, the goddess of civilization and invention.
 The only place where the illusion can't touch.
-Completely packed up and deserted.
+However, it can be covered with one.
+When viewed from the outside, it looks like a well-kept temple, but there's no one inside.
+If the party enters, they'll pass through the illusion and find the interior of the temple completely packed up and deserted.
 There is a layer of dust on everything other than the space just inside the door.
 The clues all point to a calm exodus.
 There was no struggle.
 The priests all packed up calmly and left.

-However, the players will hear scratching from downstairs.
+However, the players might see small footprints in the dust and hear scratching from downstairs.
 Neep lives down there.